Aldlevine/comptroller/README.md

 Comptroller's `prune` option takes all those extraneous dependencies found by the `update` command and delivers them to the void.

+__self__

+Comptroller's `self` option switches from managing subpackage dependencies and inherits to only managing the top level dependencies.

 ## The nitty gritty